Connect with us

 12. Transom Windows

-These are decorative semi-circular windows that break up space or add a unique design focal point.
-They are mostly fitted above doors or other standard windows in homes.
+These are decorative semi-circular windows that break up space or serve as unique design focal points, often installed above doors or standard windows in homes.

 Transom window.
 PHOTO | COURTESY